adamluchini/ping-pong/README.md

 *{This program is licensed under MIT}*

 ### Specifications
 *Generates a list that starts at #1 and stops at the user's input #.
-Example: if the user inputs 800, it will generate a list of all values between 1 and 800.
+-Example: if the user inputs 800, it will generate a list of all values between 1 and 800.
 Replaces all multiples of 3 with the term "Ping".
-Example: if the user inputs 7, it will generate the list [1, 2, ping, 4, 5, ping, 7]
+-Example: if the user inputs 7, it will generate the list [1, 2, ping, 4, 5, ping, 7]
 Replaces all multiples of 5 with the term "Pong".
-Example: if the user inputs 11, it will generate the list [1, 2, ping, 4, pong, ping, 7, 8, ping, 9, pong]
+-Example: if the user inputs 11, it will generate the list [1, 2, ping, 4, pong, ping, 7, 8, ping, 9, pong]
 Replaces all multiples of 15 with the term "Ping Pong".
-Example: if the user inputs 15, it will generate the list [1, 2, ping, 4, pong, ping, 7, 8, ping, 9, pong, 11, ping, 13, 14, Ping Pong]
+-Example: if the user inputs 15, it will generate the list [1, 2, ping, 4, pong, ping, 7, 8, ping, 9, pong, 11, ping, 13, 14, Ping Pong]

 Copyright (c) 2016 **_{Adam Luchini}_**